Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Safely downloading programs to the PLC.

-- Uploading existing programs and comparing project contents.
+- Uploading existing programs and comparing them with project contents.

 - Backing up applications, parameters, and supporting documentation.